rodekruis/CommunityRisk/README.md

 ## 1.1: Get the application

 ### 1.1A: Get the code
 Now get the code for this application by downloading/cloning from this repository.
-Make sure you work with the development branch of this repository (not the master branch)

 ### 1.1B: Install all modules
 * Install NPM modules -  Now you have to include all the required packages for this application.
 These packages are not included by default in this repository.